Trail-blazing retired U.S. Justice O'Connor says she has dementia

-WASHINGTON (Reuters) - Sandra Day O’Connor, the first woman to serve as a U.S. Supreme Court justice, announced on Tuesday that she has been diagnosed with dementia.
+WASHINGTON (Reuters) - Sandra Day O’Connor, a pioneer in the legal profession who made history in 1981 by becoming the first woman to serve on the U.S. Supreme Court and remained on the bench for a quarter century, announced on Tuesday that she has been diagnosed with dementia.

-O’Connor, a centrist on the conservative-leaning court, was appointed by Republican former President Ronald Reagan in 1981 and retired in 2006.

 “Some time ago, doctors diagnosed me with the beginning stages of dementia, probably Alzheimer’s disease,” O’Connor, 88, said in a letter issued by the court.
+Alzheimer’s is an irreversible, progressive brain disorder that gradually destroys memory and thinking skills.

+O’Connor, who had served as a state judge in her native Arizona, was appointed to the nine-member court by Republican former President Ronald Reagan during his first year in office and she retired in 2006.
+She was considered a centrist on the conservative-leaning court.

-As a result of the diagnosis, O’Connor said she has withdrawn from public life.
+As a result of her diagnosis, O’Connor said she has withdrawn from public life.

 “I will continue living in Phoenix, Arizona, surrounded by dear friends and family.
 While the final chapter of my life with dementia may be trying, nothing has diminished my gratitude and deep appreciation for the countless blessings in my life,” O’Connor added.

-O’Connor was the Supreme Court’s first woman justice nearly two centuries after the Supreme Court was established in 1789 but her place in history went beyond breaking gender barriers.
+O’Connor became the Supreme Court’s first woman justice nearly two centuries after the country’s top judicial body was established in 1789, but her place in history went beyond breaking gender barriers.

-Over time, she became the court’s ideological center, casting key votes in cases on the most contentious issues of her era, including a ruling that helped preserve a woman’s right to have an abortion and another upholding affirmative action - the use of racial preferences in student admissions - on college campuses.
+Over time, she emerged as the court’s ideological center, casting key votes in cases on the most contentious issues of her era, including a ruling that helped preserve a woman’s right to have an abortion and another upholding affirmative action - the use of racial preferences in student admissions - on college campuses.

-When former President George W. Bush replaced her with conservative Justice Samuel Alito, the already conservative court moved further to the right.
+When Republican former President George W. Bush replaced her with conservative Justice Samuel Alito, the already-conservative court moved further to the right.

 “Justice O’Connor is of course a towering figure in the history of the United States and indeed the world,” Chief Justice John Roberts said in a statement.
 “She broke down barriers for women in the legal profession to the betterment of that profession and the country as a whole.”